ElleLynn08/trauma-informed-ai-framework/README.md

 ## 🧠 Why It Matters

-Traditional AI systems often misinterpret trauma responses—mistaking withdrawal, flat affect, or dissociation for resistance or noncompliance.
+Traditional AI systems often misinterpret trauma responses-mistaking withdrawal, flat affect, or dissociation for resistance or noncompliance.
 This work contributes to the growing movement toward **compassion-centered**, **bias-mitigated**, and **interpretable** machine learning solutions.

 ---